Passwords vs Passphrases security comparison

 Perry may have been okay a decade ago, but today's threats are faster and smarter.
 Passphrases — long, memorable, and unique — give you real protection that matters.

-Paula the Passphrase isn’t just a stronger key — she’s a mindset shift: security through strength and simplicity. 🧠💪
+Paula the Passphrase isn't just a stronger key — she's a mindset shift: security through strength and simplicity.
+Explore our cybersecurity solutions to see how Andi-Tech can help your business move from weak passwords to strong security practices.

 📩 Need Help Strengthening Your Security?